asakusafw/asakusafw-examples/example-basic-spark/README.md

 # Asakusa on Spark - Example Batch Application

-This project contains an example batch application working with [Asakusa on Spark](https://github.com/asakusafw/asakusafw-spark) and Asakusa on MapReduce.
+This project contains an example batch application working with [Asakusa on Spark](https://github.com/asakusafw/asakusafw-spark).

 ## How to build